 Section 3 Dr. Goldstein – The rigorous characterization of the “absolute phase” in digitization systems still represents an open issue for national metrological institutes, research laboratories and manufacturers.
 In this Section, we present a new method for the determination of absolute phase, based on curve fitting a model of a filtered square wave, in order to determine its phase related to the phase of a sampled sine wave at the same frequency.
 The Equivalent Time Sampling (ETS) technique is used to capture the shape of the filtered rising and falling edges of the signal and the ETS captured signal is modeled.
 The proposed method should enhance the time resolution of the absolute phase determined for each system component.
 Taking as device under test the NIST PMU calibration system, we carry out an experimental validation and are able to determine correction factors for phase reference values with a worst-case uncertainty in the order of few microradians at 50 Hz.

-Name and title of the organizer: Dr. Guglielmo Frigo
+Name and title: Dr. Guglielmo Frigo

 Organisation: Swiss Federal Institute of Metrology (METAS), 3003 Bern-Wabern, Switzerland